Finch-API/finch-docs/docs/Development-Guides/Webhooks.md

 ```json
 v1,g0hM9SsE+OTPJTGt/tmIKtSyZlE3uFJELVlNIOLJ1OE= v1,bm9ldHUjKzFob2VudXRob2VodWUzMjRvdWVvdW9ldQo= v2,MzJsNDk4MzI0K2VvdSMjMTEjQEBAQDEyMzMzMzEyMwo=
 ```
 2. **Generate the webhook secret**.
 Using the webhook secret, hash the webhook content in the form `{webhook_id}.{webhook_timestamp}.{body}` where body is the raw body of the request.
 The signature is sensitive to any changes, so even a small change in the body will cause the signature to be completely different.
 This means that you should not change the body in any way before verifying.
-If the signature does not match the value received in the `Finch-Signature` header, reject the webhook.
+If the signature does not match the value received in the `Finch-Signature` header, reject the webhook. **Note: when performing signature comparison, it is safest to use a constant-time comparison to avoid potential timing attacks.**
 <!--
 type: tab
 title: Javascript